 3) Don’t Focus on the Payment

-To find the total cost of the car, use the calculator on your phone or computer and multiply the monthly payment by the number of months in the car loan.
-Then add anything you are paying at the time of purchase, included add-ons, taxes, and fees.
-The total is the actual cost of the vehicle.
+To find that number, you multiply the monthly payment by the number of months in the loan, then add the value of your trade-in, any down payment you're making, the cost of add-ons, taxes, and fees.
+The total is the real cost of the vehicle.

 4) Know the Deals